SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Voluntary Movement_Vandergrift.md

 	- largest neuron
 	- layer V
 	- 10% of Primary cortex output to hte spinal cord
+	- **they're just rlly big pyramidal cells, with huge dendrites + long axons**
+	- 5th layer of cortical mantle but only make up 10% of layer V of the primary motor cortex that would project to the spinal cord. only a small amount though.
 - agranular = lacks the layer IV
 - sulci + gyri individual but preserved
 - somatotopical organization - homunculus -